Azure/AKS-DevSecOps-Workshop/docs/modules/Module5/Lab02.md

 Then, on the Parameters tab, uncheck the `Only show parameters that need input or review` checkbox.
 This will update the screen and you will be able to change the value of the `Effect` control.
 Change `Effect` from `Audit` to `deny`.

 Then, click `Review + create` followed by `Create`.
-This will apply the Initiative, however, it may take up to thirty minutes for the changes to be reflected on your Cluster.
+This will apply the Initiative.

+> Note: It can take a substantial amount of time for the results of Azure Policy to be applied to your cluster - perhaps as long as thirty minutes.
+If you would like, you may pause at this point, continue on with Lab 3 and return later.

 Once the Initiative is in place, you can test it out by doing the following: